mx1001/boxcutter_manual/docs/mode_blue.md

 Hotkey >> K (during draw)

 Blue cut is for knife.
 When using this tool the geometry will be implied on the mesh.
 In order to see it you will have to enter edit mode or enable wire view in the 3d view.
+As of version 714 the wire will be shown during operation.

 ![mode](img/modes/m23.gif)

-I normally use this to clean up booleans or prepare linework for bevels.
+This mode is normally used to cleanup / prepare / optimize booleans or linework for bevels.

 ![mode](img/modes/m24.gif)